XavierRoot/XavierBlog/posts/provinggrounds-nagoya/index.md

 Using default input encoding: UTF-8
 Loaded 2 password hashes with 2 different salts (krb5tgs, Kerberos 5 TGS etype 23 [MD4 HMAC-MD5 RC4])
 Will run 2 OpenMP threads
-Press 'q' or Ctrl-C to abort, almost any other key for status Service1         (?)
+Press &#39;q&#39; or Ctrl-C to abort, almost any other key for status Service1         (?)
 1g 0:00:00:13 DONE (2024-02-07 17:10) 0.07189g/s 1031Kp/s 1106Kc/s 1106KC/s -xlengx-..*7¡Vamos!
-Use the "--show" option to display all of the cracked passwords reliably Session completed.
+Use the &#34;--show&#34; option to display all of the cracked passwords reliably Session completed.
 ```